The Kali Ghat Temple: Where Time Bows to Mahakali

 The idol of Maa Kali at Kali Ghat is unlike Her typical depictions found in most temples and images.

-Today, the idol has a complete form with:
+Today, the idol has:

-- A gold tongue extended in her signature expression
+A gold tongue extended in her signature expression

-- Four hands: one holding a sword, one a severed head, and two in Abhaya and Varada Mudras (bestowing blessings and protection)
+Four hands: one holding a sword, one a severed head, and two in Abhaya and Varada Mudras (bestowing blessings and protection)

 Festivals like Kali Puja, Durga Puja, and Poila Boishakh (Bengali New Year) see thousands of devotees flocking to the temple to seek blessings from Kali Mata.
 Her fierce yet compassionate presence continues to draw seekers from all walks of life.